 The Capital Paine Assessment is a charge that is applied to every water bill to

-pay for loans that were approved by Town Meeting for infrastructure improvements to the water and sewer system.
+pay for loans that were approved at Town Meeting for infrastructure improvements to the water and sewer system.
 The amount applied changes each fiscal year as the loan amount and interest rates change.

 What do I do if I think my bill is wrong?

 If you think your circumstances warrant review by the Board of Selectmen, you may file for an Abatement of your water/sewer charges with the Board of Selectmen’s office.
-Forms may be picked up at their office or at the Treasurer/Collector’s office.
+Forms may be found online or picked up at the office or at the Treasurer/Collector.
 Abatement requests must be filed by the due date of the bill in question and the bill must be paid in full before an abatement request will be considered.